 Of course, in that particular case, the goal cannot be proved since it is not valid.
 The only thing to do is to fix the input file, as explained below.

-We can refresh the goals using menu File/Save all and Refresh session, or the shortcut “Ctrl-R”.
-We get the tree view shown on Figure 1.6.
+You can refresh the goals using menu Fig. 2.6., or the shortcut Control-r.
+You get the tree view shown on

 The important feature to notice first is that all the previous proof attempts and transformations were saved in a database — an XML file created when the Why3 file was opened in the GUI for the first time.
 Then, for all the goals that remain unchanged, the previous proofs are shown again.
 For the parts that changed, the previous proofs attempts are shown but marked with “(obsolete)” so that you know the results are not accurate.
-You can now retry to prove all what remains unproved using any of the provers.
+You can now retry to prove all the goals not yet proved using any prover.

 (true -> false) /\ (true \/ false)).

 > why3 replay hello_proof 2/3 (replay OK) +--file ../hello_proof.why: 2/3 +--theory HelloProof: 2/3 +--goal G2 not proved

 The last line tells us that no differences were detected between the

 current run and the run stored in the XML file.
 The tree above reminds

 You may want to clean some of the proof attempts, e.g., removing the unsuccessful ones when a project is finally fully proved.
 A proof or a transformation can be removed by selecting it and using menuor the Delete key.
 Menu or shortcut C perform an automatic removal of all proofs attempts that are unsuccessful, while there exists a successful proof attempt for the same goal.
 Beware that there is no way to undo such a removal.